HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 5. Test location-based features using mobile GPS

-Test the search functionality by looking for businesses similar to yours using various search terms.
+Test the search by looking for businesses like yours using various search terms.
 If you struggle to find relevant results, your potential customers will too.

-Effective directory search features help users find exactly what they need.
+Good directory search helps users find exactly what they need.
 Evaluate:

 • Keyword search accuracy and relevance